cpicoto/gr-wsl/README.md

   * I use X410 (https://token2shell.com/x410/) from the Microsoft Store
         https://www.microsoft.com/en-us/p/x410/9nlp712zmn9q?activetab=pivot:overviewtab
   * Launch X410 from your Start Menu or type X410 on the Search Box
+  * Alternatively you can use Xming from https://sourceforge.net/projects/xming/

 * On Windows 10, go the Microsoft Store and download a Linux distribution
   * I am using Ubuntu for this install